CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 {{{
-  "title": "Using SAML for Single-Sign-On to the Tier 3 Control Portal", "date": "10-13-2014",
+  "title": "Using SAML for Single-Sign-On to the CenturyLink Platform Control Portal", "date": "10-13-2014",
   "author": "Richard Seroter",
   "attachments": [],